DHI Hair Transplant Results month by month (12 Months) 2026

 Month 4 of Hair Growth After DHI

-Month 4 is a tipping point after a DHI Hair Transplant.
+Month 4 is a major tipping point in the DHI Hair Transplant Results month by month process.

 Here’s why: